benjaminyjr17/24S2-CS2400-Regression-Analysis/README.md

-# CS2400 Multiple and Polynomial Regression Analysis
+# CS2400 Individual Assignment: Multiple and Polynomial Regression Analysis of Death Rate Determinants

 ## Overview
 This repository contains a comprehensive statistical analysis of death rate determinants using multiple and polynomial regression techniques.
 This analysis was completed as part of the CS2400 Individual Assignment at Nanyang Technological University (March 2025).